Roenbaeck/physicalendar/README.md

 http://localhost:5173/tests.html
 ```

-The regression page covers Sweden, Norway, United States, and Empty XML fixtures, including representative generated-year checks for 1900, 2000, 2009, 2024, 2027, and 2099.
+The regression page currently covers Sweden, Norway, United States, and Empty XML fixtures, including representative generated-year checks for 1900, 2000, 2009, 2024, 2027, and 2099.

 The print button uses the browser's print dialog, so "Save as PDF" is available from the system print sheet.
 The generated print CSS follows the current layout settings.
 The toolbar's print-route button saves the current project locally and opens `print.html`, which renders the same project without the editor UI.
 The route can also render a static source directly, for example `print.html?source=./src/data/calendars/sweden.xml&year=2027&locale=sv-SE&timeZone=Europe/Stockholm&label=Sweden`, or a saved project JSON through `print.html?project=physicalendar-2027-project.json`.
 The standalone print HTML export produces a document that can be reopened and printed separately.